Data-driven priors and their posterior concentration rates: Examples

 Suppose that the parameter space $\Theta$ is a fixed subset of $\RR^d$, for a fixed $d < \infty$.
 Under the usual regularity conditions, the log-likelihood $\ell_n = \log L_n$ is twice continuously differentiable, its derivative $\dot\ell_n$ satisfies $\dot\ell_n(\hat\theta_n) = 0$ at the (unique) global MLE $\hat\theta_n$, and the following expansion holds:

 where $\hat{\Sigma} _n = -\ddot\ell_n(\hat\theta_n)$.
 Then the set $\L_n$ can be expressed as

 For rate $\eps_n=n^{-1/2}$, this suggests an empirical prior of the form:

-for some fixed matrix $\Psi$ in order to ensure S1.
+for some fixed positive definite matrix $\Psi$ in order to ensure S1.
 The proposition below states that this empirical prior yields a posterior that concentrates at the parametric rate $\eps_n = n^{-1/2}$.
+Note that we do not need any additional fine-tuning, like in Theorem~2.4 of \citet{ggv2000}, to get optimal rates in the finite-dimensional case.

-\begin{prop} Assume that each component $\theta_j$ in the $d$-dimensional parameter $\theta$ are on $(-\infty, \infty)$, and that the quadratic approximation \eqref{eq:quadratic} holds.
+\begin{prop} Assume that each component $\theta_j$ in the $d$-dimensional parameter $\theta$ are on $(-\infty, \infty)$, and that the regularity conditions necessary to establish the quadratic approximation \eqref{eq:quadratic} hold.
 Then Conditions~LP1 and GP1 hold for the empirical prior \eqref{eq:finite.dim.prior} with $\eps_n = n^{-1/2}$.
-Therefore, the posterior concentrates at the rate $\eps_n=n^{-1/2}$ relative to any metric on $\Theta$. \end{prop}
+Therefore, the posterior, with $\alpha=1$, concentrates at the rate $\eps_n=n^{-1/2}$ relative to any metric on $\Theta$. \end{prop}